 Goodwill arises from the acquisition of 26% of the issued share capital of Transworks LLC in 2009.
-During 2014, the Company acquired a further 32% shareholding in Transworks LLC for \$500,000.
-For the purpose of impairment testing of goodwill arising on the acquisition of Transworks LLC, the recoverable amount of Transworks LLC was based on its value in use and was determined by discounting the projected future cash flows to be generated from the continuing use of the asset.
-For this purpose, management prepared projections for an explicit five year period 2015 - 2019 (2013: four year period 2014 - 2017) and applied growth rates for subsequent years.
+During 2014, the Company acquired a further 38.2% shareholding in Transworks LLC for \$500,000.
+For the purposes of impairment testing of goodwill arising on the acquisition of Transworks LLC, the recoverable amount of the related cash generating unit containing goodwill (hereinafter referred to 'Transworks'), was based on its value in use and was determined by discounting the projected future cash flows to be generated from Transworks.
+For this purpose management prepared projections for an explicit five year period 2016 - 2020 (2014: five year period 2015 - 2019) and applied growth rates for subsequent years.

-The key assumptions used in the calculation of the value in use of Transworks LLC are the projected level of operations, EBITDA margins and the discount rate used.
+The key assumptions used in the calculation of the value in use of Transworks are the projected level of operations, EBITDA margins and the discount rate used.